-- 10 The level of compliance of food businesses with food safety and hygiene legislation is measured and reported against in National Indicator (NI)184 from 2008-09 which includes those food businesses which are not yet inspected and rated.
+- 10. The level of compliance of food businesses with food safety and hygiene legislation is measured and reported against in National Indicator (NI)184 from 2008-09 which includes those food businesses which are not yet inspected and rated.
 The figure returned for NI 184 for Dudley for 2008-09 was 81.7%.
 It has not yet been possible to compare Dudley's performance on NI 184 with other local authorities as this information has not yet been published nationally.
 However in March 2010 the Food Standards Agency (FSA) published comparative information from the statutory returns made by local authorities for 2008-09 and stated that 86% of UK food businesses were broadly compliant with food safety law, excluding unrated premises.
 The figure published by the FSA for Dudley premises broadly compliant with the law, excluding unrated premises, is 87.1% with the range for metropolitan boroughs nationally being between 68.8% and 93.6%.
-The achievement on NI 184 for Dudley for 2009-10 is expected to be 88.9%, including unrated premises, an improvement from 81.7% in 2008-09 largely due to an increase in compliance by businesses as a result of "Scores on the Doors" and increased efforts made to inspect unrated businesses, which often occur as a result of business turnover which has increased during the current economic climate. - 11 The Regulatory Services Peer Challenge process was carried out within Environmental Health and Trading Standards during 2009-10.
+The achievement on NI 184 for Dudley for 2009-10 is expected to be 88.9%, including unrated premises, an improvement from 81.7% in 2008-09 largely due to an increase in compliance by businesses as a result of "Scores on the Doors" and increased efforts made to inspect unrated businesses, which often occur as a result of business turnover which has increased during the current economic climate. - 11.
+The Regulatory Services Peer Challenge process was carried out within Environmental Health and Trading Standards during 2009-10.
 This is part of a national programme of challenges for Regulatory Services, which includes the food enforcement services.
 The purpose of this programme is to challenge how well regulatory services are performing and to help them identify improvements.
 The peer challenge process has two key elements.
 Firstly, a self-assessment carried out against twelve criteria in a Regulatory Servicespecific framework of excellence.
 Secondly, a follow-up peer challenge visit by a team of senior staff from other regulatory services and an elected member appointed by the Improvement and Development Agency's Peer Clearing House.
-The external challenge team reported in their feedback report that "the Environmental Health & Trading Standards Service at Dudley is very well paced to build further on the excellent services that they currently deliver.
-The teams are well motivated and have a positive approach to service improvements; they want to deliver excellence".
+The external challenge team reported in their feedback report that "the Environmental Health and Trading Standards Service at Dudley is very well placed to build further on the excellent services that they currently deliver.
+The teams are well motivated and have a positive approach to service improvements; they want to deliver excellence". - 12.
+The Cabinet considered this report at its meeting on 22nd September, 2010 and approved the recommendation in paragraph 19 below.